 To test the value of adding a visual cue to the mix, the researchers ran two experiments.
 First, they investigated the benefit of using visual cues to direct the listener's attention to an audio channel delivering a target message.
 Inside a mock-up military land vehicle, participants were exposed to multiple messages over right and left earphones via headset, and loudspeakers.
 Variables included a background of quiet or vehicle noise, with and without babble noise that modeled surrounding conversations, and with and without visual cues.

 For their second experiment, the team tested the benefits of instant messaging as a supplement to audio presentation of information by asking participants to engage in two tasks simultaneously.
 Participants listened to pairs of phrases in right and left headset earphones, while at the same time they had to decide whether or not simple math equations—presented over a loudspeaker, as a text message, or both—were correct.

 "Participants had no difficulty responding to messages presented over the headset, although, there was a right ear advantage," Abel says.
 "We discovered that messages presented over a loudspeaker in noise were more difficult to understand.
 But a visual cue directing attention and text messaging resulted in significant improvements in performance.
 Our findings suggest that the use of the visual system is a viable supplement for communication in cases of auditory overload or degraded listening."

 While the team's findings are particularly relevant for military operations, they may also prove quite useful to a diverse range of civilian trades that involve processing auditory information from multiple sources—such as air traffic control, office management, and group tutorials.

-More information: Presentation 1pNSa3, "Supplemental text messaging for the resolution of auditory overload," is in the afternoon session on Monday, June 3.
-Abstract: asa.aip.org/web2/asa/abstracts… ch.jun13/asa206.html
+Presentation 1pNSa3, "Supplemental text messaging for the resolution of auditory overload," is in the afternoon session on Monday, June 3.
+Abstract: asa.aip.org/web2/asa/abstracts/search.jun13/asa206.html